mfem/mfem/CONTRIBUTING.md

 ### Code Overview

+#### Source code structure:

-- The MFEM library uses object-orient design principles which reflect, in code, the independent mathematical concepts of meshing, linear algebra and finite element spaces and operators.
+  The MFEM library uses object-oriented design principles which reflect, in code, the independent mathematical concepts of meshing, linear algebra and finite element spaces and operators.

 - The MFEM source code has the following structure:
   ```